RakinAli/RakinAli/README.md

 ## 🚀 About Me

 I'm a **Machine Learning Engineer** with strong **full-stack development skills**, combining the best of both worlds to create end-to-end solutions.
-I thrive on building scalable applications that make a difference.
+I thrive on building scalable applications that make a difference. **Always shipping**

 - 🔭 Currently working at **Vetnio**
 - 🌱 Passionate about **Data Engineering** and **ML Model Deployment**